novel-zlood/novel-zlood.github.io/source/ftmg/index.md

 date: 2024-07-03 11:17:39
 ---

-# For the Music Genius
+# For the Musical Genius

 ## Chapter list